 Additional feedback came from the Frisco ISD Faculty Council.
 54 out of 56 council members supported the current high school model.

-A community survey on the current high school model was given.
+A community survey on the current high school model was conducted.
 Over 4,100 responses were received with 80 percent support for the current small school model.
 View survey results.

-Subcommittees have been created to provide recommendations on the following topics:
+Subcommittees were created in spring 2018 to provide recommendations on the following topics: